ankitsingh03/capstone-project/README.md

 ## start the django server
 In other terminal `cd server2` and run `python manage.py migrate` and `python manage.py runserver`

+Run the `delete_user_script` file on postgres to delete the database of nodejs
 #### Enjoy the app!